jacobdweightman/jacobdweightman.github.io/_posts/2025-04-24-tag-systems.md

 Post (who is probably better known for his other contributions like the [Post correspondence problem](https://en.wikipedia.org/wiki/Post_correspondence_problem)).
-Post posed the problem of "predicting" the behavior of tag systems as early as 1920, which he cutely named "the problem of tag."
-Less cutely, it turns out that this problem is equivalent to the halting problem, and is therefore provably impossible to solve.
+Post posed the problem of "predicting" the behavior of tag systems as early as 1920, which he cutely named "the problem of tag" after the classic recess game.
+Less cutely, it turns out that this problem is equivalent to the halting problem, and is therefore provably impossible to solve in general.
 Interestingly, this represents a relatively early brush with the limits of decidability, and runs in tandem with many of the other major developments of computability theory.
 De Mol has also written a thorough accounting of this history in a few places
 <a href="#cit2">[2]</a><a href="#cit3">[3]</a>, which is definitely worth
 checking out if you're curious.

 ## Understanding Tag Systems

 So... what actually is a tag system?
 I'll start with an intuitive explanation.
-Imagine a clear, narrow tube.
-Following a very simple set of rules, we'll pull marbles of various colors out of one end of the tube, and add more marbles in the other end.
+Imagine a clear, narrow tube full of marbles of various colors.
+Following a very simple set of rules, we'll pull a fixed number marbles of various colors out of one end of the tube, and depending on the color of the first one, we'll add some sequence of marbles in the other end.
 Because the tube is narrow, the marbles stay in order.
 Because the tube is clear, we can watch them go by as we go along removing and adding marbles.
 The process looks something like this:

 ![A simple tag system?]({{site.url}}/assets/tag-systems/tag_system.gif)

-The rules here are quite simple: at each step, remove two marbles from the front of the tube.
+The rules in this example are quite simple: at each step, remove two marbles from the front of the tube.
 Look at the color of the first marble that was removed: if it's red, add a red and a blue marble to the back, in that order.
 If it's green, add two red marbles and a blue marble to the back.
 If it's blue, add a single green marble.
 Note that for this tag system, we always take two marbles out of the front, but depending on the color of the marble we take out first, we might insert one, two, or three.
 This means that the number of marbles in the tube can change!
 If we ever find that there aren't two marbles to take out, we stop the process.
 Indeed, for our initial state of three green marbles in the animation, we find ourselves with only one green marble in the tube after 11 steps, so we say that the tag system _halts_ on this initial state.

 $$
 GGG \Rightarrow GRRB \Rightarrow RBRRB \Rightarrow RRBRB \\